Lucy M. Lewis: Work

+Before an artist can get started conceptualizing the design for a pot, the pot itself must be made.
+And before the pot can be made, the clay must be mined.
+Traditionally, clay has been mined from sites known only to each Pueblo tribe; the clay is considered sacred because it comes from the earth.
+After being mined, the dry raw material is sifted, pulverized, and tempered with potsherds that have been ground into powder to make the clay strong.
+Acoma clay, traditionally, is gray in color; its strength enables it to form thin walls of pottery.

-Lewis's pottery is made from a gray clay body and formed by hand using coils.
-After the pot is shaped and dried, a white slip is applied.
-Without the slip the mineral paints would run off the pot.
+Lewis's pottery is made from that same traditional Acoma gray clay body, and formed by hand using traditional coiling methods.
+To an untrained eye, pots formed using the coil method do not look much different from pots thrown on a wheel--but the difference is in the pace of creation; it can take many weeks to build a pot this way.
+Coiled pots taking substantially longer to build and require skill to keep the clay the perfect balance between wet and dry as it's being built.
+After the pot is shaped and dried, the form is further defined by hand-scraping the clay, and then sanded smooth with a stone.
+Then, a white slip is applied, in a few iterations, and polished.
+Without the slip, the mineral paints would run off the pot.
 Next, the design is applied using mineral paints and a brush made from yucca.
 Yucca holds more paint and makes finer lines than regular brushes bought at a store.
 Finally, on a day when the weather is right for firing, a small number of finished pieces are carefully pit-fired.
 Results are rarely 100%.
 Some pieces will end up cracked, the background on others will be gray rather than white (these will need to be re-fired), but a few will be successfully fired.
-After going through this process one learns why these pieces should be well taken care of and carefully preserved.
+After going through this process, one learns why these pieces should be well taken care of and carefully preserved.